danielharrell/open-eyes-lect-2017-18/Open.md

 its possibility.
 But what have I just said?)
-To make this answer more concrete, and more rooted in the quoted passage, let us suppose that thought is a way of being open, and that I am having a thought right now, about my lecture.
-My brain might make my thought possible, but it is my lecture that makes it present, since my thought is *about* the lecture.
+To make this answer more concrete, and more rooted in the quoted passage, let us suppose that thought is a way of being open, and that
-But my thought, then, is not about my brain, which renders it absent at just the moment, to just the extent, my thought is made present.
-If the thought about my lecture, or about anything else, is indeed *to be* about my lecture, or about anything else, then it can only be present in the absence of whatever *in me* makes it possible.
-And in this absence, I think we could say that the possibility of my thought vanishes, at precisely the point it is present.
-And the same might be said, more generally, of whatever it is *in us* that makes our openness possible---from the eyes of sight to the self of awareness.
-It in only in their absence that our openness can gain a presence, in *what* it is we see, however it is we see it.
-And in this way the presence of our openness is separated---one might even say liberated---from its possibility.

 - Need to re-write more simply, more closely to passage, and perhaps not so paradoxically about the relation of